JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``has_torque_converter``
         set it to 1 if the vehicle is equipped with this technology otherwise, set it to 0.
-        For manual transmission vehicles the default is 0.
+        For manual transmission vehicles, the default is 0.
-        For automatic tranmission vehicles, the default is 1.
+        For automatic transmission vehicles, the default is 1.
-        For vehicles with continuously variable transmission, the default is 0.
+        For vehicles with a continuous variable transmission, the default is 0.

     ``fuel_saving_at_strategy``
-        setting it to 1 allows |co2mpas| to use a gear at constant speed driving higher than when in transient conditions, resulting in a reduction of the fuel consumption.
+        setting it to 1 allows |co2mpas| to use gear at constant speed driving higher than when in transient conditions, resulting in a reduction of the fuel consumption.
 The default is 1.